rafabelokurows/time_series_explorer/README.md

 ## Goal
 Streamlit app that allows the user to import their own time series CSV file and that gives a quick overview of time series features
 HEADS UP: Only works with daily time series for now.

 Powered by:
-- Streamlit
-- Pandas
+- `streamlit`: hosting this cool web app
+- `pandas`: data handling in general
+- `pytimetk`: time series features and anomaly detection
-- Pytimetk
+- `prophet`: forecasting

 [Live app](https://egcvjidpswxzp7p3ictpax.streamlit.app/)